Site logo

 3. Develop team roles

 Once the team has been made aware that they will be transforming into a self-managed team, it’s important to familiarise them with the idea of having a non-static role.
 The team members will need to be adaptable and willing to take on a variety of tasks to ensure that the workload is spread evenly and that no one holds a leadership role for too long.
-Involving the team members early on will enable them to discuss their skills and experience levels so they can be assigned roles and tasks that play to their strengths.

 4. Practice

 As the saying goes, “practice makes perfect”.
 No team will get everything right the first time, so it may help to walk through a project or process together in the beginning and slowly hand over more of the management to the team members.
 During the practice stage, it’s important to collect feedback that will enable the team to run more effectively.
-However, there’s a good chance that the chosen team hasn’t worked in a self-managed environment before, which can make the transition stage tricky.
-To make the switch simpler, businesses should consider outsourcing to a third party that’s familiar with the ins and outs of working autonomously as they can guide and shape the process.

 Make the switch to a self-managed team structure with Sigma Connected

 At Sigma Connected, we’re no strangers to autonomous working.
 In fact, we provide self-managed team structures for some of our key blue-chip clients, helping them transform their traditional team into fully functional self-management teams, eliminating the frustration and difficulties that often come from handling such transitions in-house.
-Don’t get left behind the curve.
-Get in touch today to learn more about how we can transform your customer service team and revolutionise your current processes.